 Committee Member Bader Qarmout

-Meetings are usually held at 7:00 p.m. on the second and fourth Monday of each month but only the second Monday in June, July, August, November and December.
-Special meetings will be held as necessary.
+Meetings are usually held at 7:00 p.m. on the first and third Monday of each month with exceptions noted.
 Please check the calendar to verify a meeting date.
 Agendas will be posted as soon as they are available, usually on the Friday before a meeting.